 In addition, because it’s shady under the trees, water doesn’t evaporate as quickly and is instead stored in the thick, rich soil and in the air.
 Keep your fern well-watered, sheltered, and in an area with moderate to high humidity.

 Indoor ferns do need a little special consideration, but in most situations it isn’t a difficult accommodation to make.
-The first thing to keep in mind is that you’ll need potting soil that is rich in organic material.
-You can also add homemade compost to your potting soil if you’d prefer.

 Yes, you absolutely can, provided you live somewhere with a climate they enjoy!
 Here are a few important things to keep in mind when moving your indoor ferns outdoors.